The Guide

 The mid-market is competitive.
 ACG ($24,673 at secondary), AIS ($26,308) and SPH ($26,061) are clustered within a $2,000 range.
 All three offer the IB Diploma.
 For families comparing these schools, fees alone do not differentiate, the decision turns on campus, curriculum pathway (Australian, IB-only or Cambridge-to-IB), and school culture.

 ACS Jakarta and NZ School Jakarta are in a different bracket.
-At $17,223-$19,244 for secondary, these schools offer recognised international qualifications at roughly half the cost of JIS.
-The trade-off is in school scale, co-curricular breadth, and the depth of the university counselling infrastructure.
+At $17,223–$19,244 for secondary, these schools offer recognised international qualifications at roughly half the cost of JIS.
+They are smaller, with narrower co-curricular programmes and less developed university counselling infrastructure.

 BSJ's early years pricing is competitive.
 At $8,919 for ages 2–3, BSJ is cheaper than ISJ ($10,298), ACG ($9,873) and NAS ($9,280) at the age 3 entry point.
 The major fee jump at BSJ comes at Year 1 ($24,083), more than double the K2 fee.
 Families should plan for this step change.

 ISJ's secondary pricing will reshape the market.
-ISJ does not yet offer secondary (campus opening September 2028).
+Secondary year groups are rolling out one at a time at the current campus, with a dedicated senior campus opening in 2028.
 When it does, ISJ secondary fees will provide a data point against BSJ and JIS in the premium bracket.
-ISJ's current Year 7-8 fee of $28,809 suggests secondary pricing in the $29,000-$33,000 range, competitive with BSJ and significantly below JIS.
+ISJ's current Year 7–8 fee of $28,809 suggests secondary pricing in the $29,000–$33,000 range, competitive with BSJ and significantly below JIS.

 Methodology